jundalisay/sp/content/en/material/principles/intro/chapter-06.md

 - this affecting of parts is called relationality
 - the job of relationality is to conserve the singleness of the unit

+Modern Physics sees the Conservation Laws as effect of Symmetry which is confusing cause as effect.

+In contrast, Material Superphysics sees the Conservation Laws as the fundamental forces (i.e. Standard Model) as the Effect of Conservation which in turn is the effect of the Supreme Entity being a single entity.

+{{< i s="/graphics/physics/symmetry.svg" a="Physics vs Superphysics" >}}

 ## The Law of Conservation of Identity